Main Activities

 It also gave us an opportunity to reconsider how important these activities are and what we should do from now.

-Emiri Miyamoto (violin), Toshiki Usui (piano), Kenji Nakagi (cello), Nobuhiro Suyama (cello),
+- Performers Emiri Miyamoto (violin), Toshiki Usui (piano), Kenji Nakagi (cello), Nobuhiro Suyama (cello),

 Yuriko Kuronuma (violin), Kazuki Sawa (viola), Sei Hatano (violin), Kimiko Nakazawa (violin)